Special Note#

 What is EFI System Partition (ESP)?#

 When installing Gentoo on a system booted by UEFI (instead of BIOS), creating an EFI System Partition (ESP) is necessary.
-ESP must be a FAT variant (sometimes shown as vfat on Linux systems).
+ESP must be a FAT variant.
 Official UEFI specification states UEFI firmware will recognize FAT12, 16 or 32 filesystems, but FAT32 is recommended.

 Warning If ESP is not formatted using a FAT variant, the system's UEFI firmware will not find the bootloader (or Linux kernel) and will likely fail to boot the system!